Ogun govt declares support for Pelican/Gateway economic autarky project

 “So, what you are bringing to the table is a welcome idea, and we want to wholeheartedly welcome you and support you whichever way you want.
 By the time this government settles down after eight years, I am sure that you will be a partner with us.
 The ministry of housing will stand tall,” Omoniyi said.

-Adeyemo said: “The Pelican Ecostay Apartment evolves around building affordable homes for an intended client in a 100% eco-friendly environment which support zero carbon emission in its usage.
+Adeyemo said “The Pelican Ecostay Apartment evolves around building affordable homes for intended client in a 100 per cent eco-friendly environment which support zero carbon emission in its usage.
 I want to note that our products are not in any way conflicting with that of the state Government but rather complimentary.

-“In our bid to completely invigorate the economy of our Estates axis at Kobape, our organization had concluded plans to launch the Pelican’s Greenish Acres Farm Estate and also the Pelican’s Farm Market, less than 1.5 kilometres away from our Estate projects in Kobape, come 11th of September 2022.
+“In our bid to completely invigorate the economy of our Estates axis at Kobape, our organisation had concluded plans to launch the Pelican’s Greenish Acres Farm Estate and also the Pelican’s Farm Market, less than 1.5 kilometers away from our Estate projects in Kobape, come 11th of September 2022.
 All this will further enhance more tax generation from this axis.”

 He urged the government to rehabilitate the Masa-Kobape road considering the projection that the axis will generate an estimated N30 billion in direct and indirect taxes into the coffers of the government.